LathamAudio/LathamAudioWebsite/projects/content/posts/0001-3dGameKitWwise.md

 Generate Wwise Soundbank
 18. Once complete open the "3dGameKitWwise_WwiseProject.wproj" session in Wwise.
-It may ask to update the project, press "Yes"
+Go ahead and migrate the project if it asks.

 19. Go to the Soundbank layout and generate the soundbank choosing PC or MAC depending on the platform